Journal

 What a real acceptance screen does

 A EULA screen has a job beyond looking official.
 It presents the terms in a readable, scrollable form, links to the full document so the user can actually read it, and requires an explicit, deliberate agreement, a button or an un-pre-checked control, never a box ticked for them.
 On acceptance, it records what was agreed: the document version and a timestamp, so you can prove which terms a user accepted and when.
+Courts reward that deliberateness: the Boston Bar Association’s review of terms-enforceability cases shows clickwrap agreements with clear notice and an affirmative click are routinely upheld, while passive browsewrap terms often fail.
 For apps with user-generated content, Apple’s guideline 1.2 requires agreeing to terms that include no tolerance for objectionable content and a way to block abusive users, so the EULA ties directly into your moderation story.
 You can use Apple’s standard license agreement or a custom one.
 This is not a box App Review ignores: Apple’s review process rejected roughly 1,700,000 submissions in a single year for not meeting its standards, and missing or inadequate terms for a content app is a real reason to be among them.

 ElementWhat it doesGet it right